Hunga9k50doker/Block-less-network/README.md

 ## Usage

 1. Register to blockless bless network account first, if you dont have you can register [here](https://bless.network/dashboard?ref=C6OXCZ).
-2. Set and Modify `config.js`.
-Below how to setup this file.
+2. Below how to setup this file.
 Put your `B7S_AUTH_TOKEN (usertoken)`, `nodeid` and `hardwareid` in the file.
 Below how to get it:
-2. Set and Modify `user.txt`.
+2. Set and Modify `tokens.txt`.
 Below how to setup this file, put your B7S_AUTH_TOKEN in the text file, example below:
  ```
  eyJhbGcixxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
  ```